Babylonian astronomy: Babylonian influence on Hellenistic astronomy

 Many of the works of ancient Greek and Hellenistic writers (including mathematicians, astronomers, and geographers) have been preserved up to the present time, or some aspects of their work and thought are still known through later references.
 However, achievements in these fields by earlier ancient Near Eastern civilizations, notably those in Babylonia, were forgotten for a long time.
 Since the discovery of key archaeological sites in the 19th century, many cuneiform writings on clay tablets have been found, some of them related to astronomy.
 Most known astronomical tablets have been described by Abraham Sachs and later published by Otto Neugebauer in the Astronomical Cuneiform Texts (ACT).
 Herodotus writes that the Greeks learned such aspects of astronomy as the gnomon and the idea of the day being split into two halves of twelve from the Babylonians.
 Other sources point to Greek pardegms, a stone with 365-366 holes carved into it to represent the days in a year, from the Babylonians as well.

-Since the rediscovery of the Babylonian civilization, it has been theorized that there was significant information exchange between classical and Hellenistic astronomy and Chaldean.
-The best documented borrowings are those of Hipparchus (2nd century BC) and Claudius Ptolemy (2nd century AD).

-Early influence

-Some scholars support that the Metonic cycle may have been learned by the Greeks from Babylonian scribes.
-Meton of Athens, a Greek astronomer of the 5th century BC, developed a lunisolar calendar based on the fact that 19 solar years is about equal to 235 lunar months, a period relation that perhaps was also known to the Babylonians.

-In the 4th century BC, Eudoxus of Cnidus wrote a book on the fixed stars.
-His descriptions of many constellations, especially the twelve signs of the zodiac show similarities to Babylonian.
-The following century Aristarchus of Samos used an eclipse cycle called the Saros cycle to determine the year length.
-However, the position that there was an early information exchange between Greeks and Chaldeans are weak inferences; possibly, there had been a stronger information exchange between the two after Alexander the Great established his empire over Persia in the latter part of the 4th century BC.